r-lib/pak/man/chunks/sysreqs.md

 software.

-If you do need to compile packages from source, then you possibly need to install some sytem libraries, either via Homebrew, or by downloading CRAN’s static library builds from <https://mac.r-project.org/bin/>
+If you do need to compile packages from source, then you possibly need to install some system libraries, either via Homebrew, or by downloading CRAN’s static library builds from <https://mac.r-project.org/bin/>

 We are planning on adding better macOS system software support to pak in